 Generating electricity using PV panels is cheaper, but CSP panels are more efficient as they can store energy for use during periods of low or no sunlight.

 DEWA did not name the parties which expressed interest in the first CSP stage.
-The first CSP plant is due to be operational by April 2021.For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The first CSP plant is due to be operational by April 2021.oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Is there anyway to know the 30 interests?